greedythib/cme241-thibaudb/README.md

 The _pdf_ files are meant to be a summary of the most important notions studied during lectures.

 * `lecture_1.pdf` sums up  the notions of Markov Chains, Value State Function and Optimal Policies studied during lecture 1.
+* `lecture_3.pdf` sums up the most important notions from the Utility Theory lecture and the main results of the Portfolio application problems for CARA and CRRA utility functions.

 ## Type of data

+Discrete Markov chains are stored as Python `dict`.

+* MP :

+\begin{center}
+sdf
+\end{center}

 ## `./processes` folder